 So that the Web API can know which client sent this request, and fetch its application secret from the database, and use that secret to decrypt the JWT, the client sends in the body of the POST request, its own application Id in addition to the JWT.

-The server returns a Json string that is the serialized form of a class named OperationResult<String>.
+The server returns a JSON string that is the serialized form of a class named OperationResult<String>.
 The OperationResult<T> class is declared in the Contracts module as follows: